-The Party Creation/Hall Menu shows the characters currently in your party and lists the commands for creating and modifying the party.
-Not all of the options will be available at all times.
+The Party Creation/Training Hall Menu shows the characters currently in your party and lists the commands for creating and modifying the party.
+Not all of the options are available at all times.
+Party Creation/Training Hall Menue CREATE NEW CHARACTER DROP CHARACTER MODIFY CHARACTER TRAIN CHARACTER (Training Hall only) HUMAN CHANGE CLASS (Training Hall only) VIEW CHARACTER ADD CHARACTER TO PARTY REMOVE CHARACTER FROM PARTY LOAD SAVED GAME SAVE CURRENT GAME BEGIN ADVENTURING EXIT TO DOS (Some computer systems)